pwujczyk/ProductivityTools.AzureAutomation/README.md

 ## Set of actions

-I am combining actions to make final solution in Azure.
-For example for the purpose of storing images for a blog I am using
+I am combining actions to make the final solution in Azure.
+For example, for the purpose of storing images for a blog, I am using

 ```powershell
 $profile= "AzureProductivityTools"